+pper dix I: Financial Accountability

+I-4: Non-Federal Matching Funds (3 of 3)

+1 Information Concerning Certain Sources of Funds.
+Indicate whether any of the funds listed in Items I-4-a or I-4-b that nake up the non-federal share of computable waiver costs come from the following sources: (a) health care-related taxes or fees; (b) provider-related donations; and/or, (c) federal funds.
+Select one:

+None of the specified sources of funds contribute to the non-federal share of computable waiver costs

+The following source(s) are used

+Check each that applies:

+Health care-related taxes or fees

+Provider-related donations

+Federal funds

-Application for 1915(c) HCBS Waiver: Draft NY.007.04.03 - Jan 01, 2021 Page 239 of 253 Health care-related taxes or fees Provider-related donations Federal funds For each source of funds indicated above, describe the source of the funds in detail: Appendix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
-Services Furnished in Residential Settings.
-Select one: No services under this waiver are furnished in residential settings other than the private resi individual. dence of the As specified in Appendix C, the state furnishes waiver services in residential settings other the of the individual. han the personal home b.
+For each source of funds indicated above, describe the source of the funds in detail:

+Indix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board Services Furnished in Residential Settings.
+Select one:

+No services under this waiver are furnished in residential settings other than the private residence of the individual.

+1 As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.
 Method for Excluding the Cost of Room and Board Furnished in Residential Settings.
-The follow methodology that the state uses to exclude Medicaid payment for room and board in residential set. •

-Do not complete this item.
+The following describes the methodology that the state uses to exclude Medicaid payment for room and board in residential settings: Do not complete this item.

+- [

+edix I: Financial Accountability